Global Land One-kilometer Base Elevation (GLOBE)

-The GLOBE project includes two versions of GLOBE: (1) a completely unrestricted version with full global coverage, which has no copyright or security restrictions on its distribution, and (2) a version that honors copyright, where the higher quality of the copyright data merited such inclusion, and where distribution of such data was licensed to NGDC on behalf of the GLOBE Task Team.
+The GLOBE project includes two versions of GLOBE: (1) a completely unrestricted version with full global coverage, which has no copyright or security restrictions on its distribution, and (2) a version that honors copyright, where the higher quality of the copyright data merited such inclusion, and where distribution of such data was licensed to NGDC (now NCEI) on behalf of the GLOBE Task Team.

 Dual versions of GLOBE coverage exists for Australia, courtesy of the Australian Surveying and Land Information Group (AUSLIG).
-AUSLIG allowed NGDC to make a 30-arc-second grid from copyright AUSLIG source data; these data are available on the GLOBE CD-ROMs.
+AUSLIG allowed NGDC (now NCEI) to make a 30-arc-second grid from copyright AUSLIG source data; these data are available on the GLOBE CD-ROMs.

 Version 1.0 Differs from Prototypes